Ab initio Quantum Simulation of Strongly Correlated Materials with Quantum Embedding: Results and discussion

 Table~\ref{table:NiO} presents our computed energy gaps between the FM and AFII states using DMET from two different partition schemes and solvers.
 First, we find that o-DMET tends to underestimate the gaps between FM and AFII and does not significantly differ from the FM-AFII gap computed by HF.
-At the 2$\times$2$\times$2 \textbf{k}-point, o-DMET using the unit cell as the fragment even incorrectly predicts FM to be the ground state of NiO.
-The sc-DMET predictions are in better agreement with the existing computational and experimental FM-AFII gaps from the literature.
-This highlight the importance of the correlation potential fitting in DMET calculations for the electronic structure of magnetic NiO.
+At the 2$\times$2$\times$2 \textbf{k}-mesh, o-DMET using the unit cell as the fragment even incorrectly predicts FM to be the ground state of NiO.
+The sc-DMET predictions are in better agreement with the existing computational and experimental FM-AFII gaps from the literature. {Although, the importance of correlation potential fitting in DMET calculations for the electronic structure of magnetic NiO is highlighted by the improved results obtained with multi-fragment embedding, it's worth noting that the impact of self-consistency in DMET calculations can vary depending on the system and the flavor of DMET used.
+For instance, previous studies have reported minimal impact on single-embedding calculations of molecules\mbox{~\cite{CASDMET}} and Gamma-point solid-state systems\mbox{~\cite{mitra2021, DMET_CO}}, while improved results have been observed with multi-fragment embedding\mbox{~\cite{pDMET_Cui,pDMET_Hung,DMET_Knizia2}}}.
 Second, we find that the orbital-based partition scheme is overall in excellent agreement with the unit cell embedding despite employing much smaller fragments.
-At the 2$\times$2$\times$2 \textbf{k}-point, the energy gaps computed by the orbital-based sc-DMET are only around 20.0 meV (or 0.5 kcal/mol) different from that by \textbf{k}-CCSD, validating the accuracy of the orbital-based partition for calculating the FM-AFII gaps of NiO.
+At the 2$\times$2$\times$2 \textbf{k}-mesh, the energy gaps computed by the orbital-based sc-DMET are only around 20.0 meV (or 0.5 kcal/mol) different from that by \textbf{k}-CCSD, validating the accuracy of the orbital-based partition for calculating the FM-AFII gaps of NiO.
 Since there are precisely twenty spin orbitals within the embedding problem for each small fragment, we can employ VQE with twenty qubits as a DMET solver.
-The FM-AFII gap by the quantum DMET agrees with the classical results within 10 meV.
-As far as we are concerned, this is one of the first examples, if not the first, of the \textit{ab initio} quantum computation on strongly correlated solids containing 3$d$ transition metal using a medium-sized basis set.
-We emphasize that we do not attempt to prove a quantum advantage within this approach, rather we demonstrate how the orbital-based partition for DMET could be utilized in conjunction with quantum solvers to study realistic and challenging solids.
-Our proposed approach will benefit from both hardware and algorithmic advances from the quantum computing community.
+The agreement of the FM-AFII gap calculated by our QC-DMET method with the classical results is within 40 meV, which falls within the chemical accuracy of 1 kcal/mol.